2023 Scientific Program

 Avinash Dharmadhikari, Children's Hospital Los Angeles

-Clinical validation and Implementation of exome, transcriptome and whole genome sequencing for pediatric cancers
+Clinical validation and implementation of exome, transcriptome and whole genome sequencing for pediatric cancers

-Alexandre Rouette, CHU Sainte-Justine - Molecular Diagnostic Lab
+Alexandre Rouette, CHU Sainte-Justine

 Whole-exome sequencing identifies somatic mutations penile squamous cell carcinoma